S4nfs/AssureSense/README.md

 11. **SOAP Notes** - Structured Subjective, Objective, Assessment, Plan notes

 ### What we can build next
 - Integration with EHR systems for seamless data exchange
 - Correlate verbal descriptions with potential visual markers in medical imaging
 - Population Health Analytics
-- Sending automated reminders to patients for follow-ups and medication adherence
+- Sending automated reminders to patients for follow-ups and medication adherence using SMS/EMAIL delivery using agents.

+### Features Added:
+- Auth using native Supabase
+- Ability to resume consultation
+- Turborebo for faster development with Next16
+- NLP as per the task
+- Gemini for SOAP summary generation
+- Exposure to Python Backend using Rest API deployed on docker

 ## Getting Started